DrewNull/optimizely-cms12-upgrade/README.md

 information on how to take an existing CMS 11 / Commerce 13 solution and upgrade it to .NET 5+.

+As described in the [official documentation](https://docs.developers.optimizely.com/content-cloud/v11.0.0-content-cloud/docs/upgrading-to-content-cloud-cms-12), there phases to upgrading from CMS 11 to 12:

+1. Run Upgrade-Assistant
+2. Fix code issues
+3. Upgrade service environment

-This blog post is not intended to be the definitive guide for ugprading an existing solution to .NET 5+, but rather a collection of learnings from misadventures in upgrading two Commerce 13 solutions to date.
+This blog post is will walk through the first two in detail and provide a starting point for the third.
+This is not intended to be the definitive guide to ugprading an existing solution to .NET 5+, but rather a collection of learnings from misadventures in upgrading two Commerce 13 solutions to date.

 ## Prerequisites

-Make sure that your solution is ready to upgrade.
+Before we get started, make sure that your solution is ready to upgrade.

 ### 1. Read the official documentation